Baconz2/Baconz2/README.md

 heyo, welcome to my github profile

-i'm evyn, a 14 year old who codes sorta. you'll find such things as: bad code. a lot of awful code.
+i'm evyn, a 14 year old who codes sorta. you'll find such things as: bad code. a lot of bad code.

 ### yell at me